Gi60s/openapi-enforcer/docs-src/api/components/openapi.md

 - *params* - An `object` of key value pairs for each path parameter and it's deserialized and validated value.

+- *pathKey* - The `string` value for the path item as written in the OpenAPI document.

 **Example**

 ```js